mafintosh/hms/README.md

 Afterwards you should have an command line tool called `hms`.

+NB. even though the terms refer to *dock* and *docks* it is not meant to be read as containerized *Docker* images.
+This project will not help you ship Docker images.

 ## Getting started

 First ssh to a remote server and install hms.